bloqhead/demigods/README.md

 * "Rosus' Axe" => `rosus-axe`
 * "Cleanrot Knight's Sword" => `cleanrot-knights-sword`

+## Roadmap / Ideas

+* Endpoints for things like armor and possibly special items
+* Move to something more flexible and robust, like SQLite
+* Toy with the idea of GraphQL

 ---

 _Elden Ring is property of BANDAI NAMCO.
 This is completely unofficial._